Join us at St Lawrence Church, Eastcote,

-Most people’s first experience of St Lawrence will be at our 10am Sunday Service.
+Most people’s first experience of St Lawrence Church, Eastcote, will be at our 10am Sunday Service.
 Here are a few things to expect, as well as some FAQ's.

-Refreshments are served in the Church hall after the service; please do join us there so that we can begin to get to know you.
+Refreshments are served in the St Lawrence Church hall after the service; please do join us there so that we can begin to get to know you.

 When you arrive, you will be greeted by one of our sidespeople, who will do all they can to make you feel at home.
-They will give you a service sheet or booklet, usually a song sheet, and a copy of our weekly bulletin which gives you information about what is going on in church over the next week or two.
+They will give you a service sheet or booklet, usually a song sheet, and a copy of our weekly bulletin which gives you information about what is going on at St Lawrence Church, Eastcote, over the next week or two.

 Feel free to ask them any questions you may have and do not worry if you notice that you have been counted – this is done because the church has to keep records of numbers attending and also the figures are taken up to the altar and used to judge how many wafers and how much wine may be needed for the communion.